-Steps to increase C drive space in Windows Server 2008 R2:
+Steps to increase C drive space in Windows Server 2008 R2 with NIUBI:

-- Download and install NIUBI Partition Editor, right click drive D: and click “Resize/Move Volume“.
+- Download and install the server edition, right click drive D: (the partition next to C drive) and click “Resize/Move Volume“.

-- In the pop-up window, drag the left border rightwards to generate Unallocated space, or enter an amount in the box of Unallocated space before.
+- In the pop-up window, drag the left border rightwards to make Unallocated space on the left, or enter an amount in the box of Unallocated space before.

 - Press Apply on top left to execute, done!

-If there is not enough free space in D, you may get free space from other non-adjacent partition in the same disk.
-In that case, there’s an additional step to move D drive before adding Unallocated space to C drive.
+If there is not enough free space in D drive, you can get shrink any other non-adjacent partition on the same disk.
+In that case, there’s an additional step to move D drive rightwards before adding Unallocated space to C drive.

-Watch the video how to increase C drive space on Windows Server 2008 (R2):
+Watch the video how to increase C drive free space on Windows Server 2008 R2:

 If there’s no other partition or not enough free space on the same disk, no software can increase C drive by adding free space from another separate disk.
 In that case, follow the steps in the video to copy disk to a larger one and extend partition(s) with extra disk space.

 Besides decreasing partition and increasing C drive disk space in Windows Server 2008/2012/2016/2019, NIUBI Partition Editor helps you do many other disk partition management operations.